999 (emergency telephone number): Procedure

 Although the initial response to all 999 calls is in English, callers who reply in Welsh are transferred to the Bangor control room where the call will be taken by Welsh-speaking operators.

 The rooms in which operators work are called operator assistance centres (OACs).
 There are six BT OACs.
 The rooms in which emergency response operators work are called emergency control centres (ECCs) and are operated by local authorities.

-Railway signs showing the distance from Reading station from a bridge, and emergency contact details if a vehicle strikes the bridge.
+Railway signs showing the distance to Reading station from a bridge, and emergency contact details if a vehicle strikes the bridge.

 In some situations there may be specific instructions on nearby signs to notify some other authority of an emergency before calling 999.
 For example, railway bridges may carry signs advising that if a road vehicle strikes the bridge the railway authority (usually Network Rail) should be called first on a given number.
 Network Rail has its own procedures to alert trains to the emergency and to stop them if necessary.
 The instructions on the signs state 999 should then be dialled and that the police should be requested.

 Access to the 999/112 service is provided for the hearing-impaired via Textphone and use of the Text Relay service, run by BT to cover all telephone providers, and previously known as the RNID "Typetalk" relay service.
 The number is 18000.

 999 is also accessible via SMS for pre-registered users.
 (Note: www.emergencySMS.org.uk Official website) The service is open for anyone to register and works with all major providers in the UK.